Immigration Attorney Helps You Win an Investor Green Card

 Putting investors on the path to permanent residency

 The immigrant investor visa (EB-5 visa) is one way to obtain a green card.
 Investor green cards require a substantial investment in a new commercial enterprise or a Regional Center.
-Roxi A. Liming, the immigration law attorney at Adams & Liming, LLC, LLC, is knowledgeable about the investor green card process and has successfully helped many investors gain their green cards this way.
-We are problem solvers who help you find the best way to invest in a business to qualify for an investor green card.
+Roxi A. Liming, the immigration law attorney at the Law Offices of Roxi A. Liming, is knowledgeable about the investor green card process and has successfully helped many investors gain their green cards this way.
+I am a problem solver who helps you find the best way to invest in a business to qualify for an investor green card.

 How do I qualify for an investor green card?